openhive-network/wax-doc/src/typescript/transaction-builder/working-with-transaction-builder/pushing-complex-operation.md

 ===

-The `useBuilder` method allows for simple construction of an operation.
-It takes the following parameters:
+The `pushOperation` method allows for simple construction of an operation.
-- The constructor of the builder class you want to use,
-- An arrow function, inside which you can make use of all the methods available within the given builder,
-- Other arguments specific to the given builder.
+It takes as an argument new operation class instance, where you can provide all the configuration.

-The `useBuilder` method returns an instance of `TransactionBuilder`, on which you can later perform operations related to the transaction.
+The `pushOperation` method returns an instance of `Transaction` interface, on which you can later perform operations related to the transaction.

-More complex information about `useBuilder` are presented in subsequent chapters.
+More complex information about `pushOperation` are presented in subsequent chapters.